-The Energy Peers in Indigenous Communities (EPIC) Network is a program to build capacity, knowledge and skills related to renewable energy and electrification in Indigenous communities in British Columbia.
+The Energy Peers in Indigenous Communities (EPIC) Network is a program to build capacity, knowledge and skills related to renewable energy in Indigenous communities in British Columbia.

 The EPIC Network program supports a cohort of participants (called Community Energy Champions) with a peer-to-peer cohort and peer mentorship approach to building and sharing knowledge, networking and engagement, skills development and training on renewable energy.

 The program provides capacity-building funds to Indigenous communities to advance their energy goals related to community renewable energy.
 Funding is available for eight (8) communities to hire an energy champion.
 The funding is to build knowledge and skills related to small-scale (under 100kW) renewable energy projects in Indigenous on–grid communities in British Columbia (BC).
 On-grid is defined as those communities that are connected to the North American electrical grid.

 Interested Indigenous on-grid communities are encouraged to reach out with any questions about the program to: